jahangir842/servers/Exporting-VM-from-VirtualBox-to-ESXi.md

 ---

-By following these steps, you can successfully migrate a VM from VirtualBox to an ESXi host, ensuring smooth operation of the virtualized environment.
+By following these steps and referring to the compatibility chart, you can successfully migrate a VM from VirtualBox to an ESXi host, ensuring smooth operation of the virtualized environment.